Cranberry Lake Biological Station

 Three, three−week residencies are available each year, with some flexibility based on the writer's schedule: late May – mid- June, mid-June – early July, and mid-July – early August.
 Housing, meals, and a workspace will be provided, in addition to a $1000 travel stipend.
 The resident will also have access to all facilities including canoes, classroom spaces, microscopes, and the ability to join classes if desired.
 Additional needs and requests will be considered on a case−by−case basis.
 The residency is jointly supported by the Center for Native Peoples and the Environment and Cranberry Lake Biological Station.

-Applications for Summer 2024 will close on February 15, 2024.
+Applications for Summer 2025 will open on December 1st close on February 15, 2025.
 To receive updates about the program sign up for the CLBS mailing list below.

 Past Writers in Residence